 The widening skills gap in qualified cybersecurity jobs has caused an increasing number of positions to go unfilled.
-In fact, the New York Times predicts that by the year 2021, 3.5 million cybersecurity jobs will be posted with no qualified candidates to fill them.
+In fact, the New York Times shares research from Cybersecurity Ventures that predicts by the year 2021, 3.5 million cybersecurity jobs will be posted with no qualified candidates to fill them.

 The Importance of Cybersecurity